The PATH Initiative at UCD

 This Consortium, chaired by Dr Anna M. Kelly (UCD), oversees five projects: Creative Arts Summer School, led by NCAD; Open Learning, led by UCD; Community Mentoring, led by TCD; Dublin Learning City, jointly led by IADT and MIE; and the 1916 Bursaries, led by UCD.

 All six colleges have a long tradition in the development of measures to address issues of educational inequality, and engagement with communities that are distant from higher education.
-In adopting a collaborative approach, the Consortium is building on this platform of experience, to identify opportunities to create synergies, to develop approaches to sustainability, and to contribute to knowledge and practice in the field of equality of access and participation.
+In adopting a collaborative approach, the Consortium is building on this platform of experience, to identify opportunities to create synergies, to develop approaches to sustainability, and contribute to knowledge and practice in the field of equality of access and participation.

 Show/hide contentOpenClose All